- Home

 Driving Safety Course

 If the defendant is charged with a moving violation, they may be able to request a driving safety course to dismiss the charge.
-The defendant must present a valid Texas driver’s license, proof of insurance, and pay court costs prior to taking the driving safety course.
+The defendant must present a valid Texas driver’s license, proof of insurance in their name or listed as a driver, and pay court costs prior to taking the driving safety course.
 The defendant must present their certificate and certified driving record to the Court in order for the case to be dismissed.

 Alcohol and Tobacco Offenses